max0l/Webcoding-notes/Lecture 6 CSS and Images.md

 .../* This does not change the image itself.
 CSS is only the presentation layer*/;
 ```

--> Layout shift
+\rightarrow Layout shift

 - Specifying image sizes may help pages, for example, to load the content more smoothly.
 This is because the HTML and CSS code will often load before the images, and telling the browser how much space to leave for an image allows it to render the rest of the page without waiting for the image to download

 Should we use absolute sizes or relative?
-(Open question) -> Combination of both
+(Open question) \rightarrow Combination of both

 ### Images without dimensions